JetBrains/kotlin-web-site/pages/docs/tutorials/native/targeting-multiple-platforms.md

 zephyr_stm32f4_disco:
 ```

-The set of target of Kotlin/Native compiler depends on the host operation system.
+The set of targets of Kotlin/Native compiler depends on the host operation system.
 We may specify target explicitly with `-target <name>` argument.
 The default target
 is highlighted with `(default)` and used if no `-target` argument was
 specified.